How to Run a Metric Alignment Workshop (Without Starting a Political War)

 • a follow-up ownership tracker

-A text-first facilitation kit with the pre-work survey, agenda, metric decision table, conflict prompts, and rollout template for getting one version of the truth into the room without pretending every team needs the same metric for every use case.
+A facilitation template with the pre-work request, 90-minute agenda, decision log, conflict prompts, and rollout note for getting one version of the truth into the room.
+Download it directly and use it to keep the workshop from turning into another circular metric fight.

 Start with Three Teams, Three Numbers